 WHY IT MATTERS

 The production and consumption of single-use foodware creates massive amounts of avoidable waste, depletes natural resources, pollutes the environment, and endangers human health through exposure to toxic chemicals added to foodware.
-Moreover, commonly used single-use foodware and packaging like styrofoam are made from fossil-fuel based plastics, contributing to greenhouse gas emissions and exposing consumers to harmful chemicals.
+Moreover, commonly used single-use foodware and packaging like expanded polystyrene (also known as styrofoam) are made from fossil-fuel based plastics, contributing to greenhouse gas emissions and exposing consumers to harmful chemicals.
 Even paper- and fiber-based foodware, which are often considered “environmentally friendly,” have many negative impacts on our environment and health.
 For decades, chemicals have been added to single-use foodware such as: microwave popcorn bags, pizza boxes, fast food wrappers, plates, bowls, food trays, take-out containers and other food packaging to make them water and grease resistant.
 Many of these chemicals are harmful and have been shown to migrate from foodware into our food.

 Per- and polyfluoroalkyl substances, or PFAS are a toxic family of “nonstick” fluorinated chemicals that are ubiquitous in foodware and food packaging.
 People can ingest PFAS through packaged food and even contaminated drinking water.
 PFAS are endocrine disrupting chemicals (EDCs) that have also been linked to a wide range of adverse health outcomes.

-- In infants and children, PFAS chemicals have been linked to issues with growth, learning and behavior
+- In infants and children, PFAS chemicals have been linked to issues with growth, learning and behavior.

 - In adults, evidence suggests PFAS cause decreased fertility, increased cholesterol, increased risk of several cancers and hormonal problems.